President Jen Crisp (Porirua College)

 Derek Smith is currently on contract to the University of Otago as a Mathematics and Statistics Facilitator and Victoria University of Wellington as a Teaching Fellow.
 Derek was also responsible for coordinating the Network of Expertise for NZAMT from 2018 - 2021.
 He has taught mathematics and statistics at secondary schools in the Wellington and Wairarapa regions for 33 years holding HOD positions and a position as senior lecturer at VUWCE lecturing in Mathematics Education.

-Steven Archer is a teaching professional at Victoria University, working with the mathematics group in the school of Mathematics and Statistics, within the faculty of Engineering.
+Steven Archer is a teaching professional at Victoria University, and the programme director for the mathematics group in the school of Mathematics and Statistics, within the faculty of Engineering.

 Sophia Shinn's expertise includes calculus, biology and chemistry.
 She studied Bachelor’s Medical Laboratory Science.
 She began teaching in the Wellington region in 2006.
-Currently Sophia is teaching Mathematics at Onslow College.
+Currently Sophia is Head of Learning Area Mathematics at Mana College.
 During her service in teaching, she had successes with students gaining the numeracy credits to further their studies as well as in Year 12 and 13 Mathematics.
 Her interests are reading, craft and golf.

 Shelley Vaile is a primary teacher who has taught from New Entrant to Year 8, most recently at Karori West Normal School, where she had curriculum responsibility for mathematics and statistics.
 She has also worked for the Ministry of Education and Victoria University in a variety of roles focussed on mathematics and statistics education.